Careers in Aquatic Life Sciences

 Compiling the file requires asignificant amountof individual effort and demandssolid knowledgeandpractical experiencewith the animals in question.

-To assist applicants with this process, theContinuing Education Departmentoffers acustomized program designed to help them prepare their application and present it to the selection committee.
+To support candidates through this process, theContinuing Education Departmentoffers a“customizable” program designed to help them prepare their application and present it to the selection committee.
 This program includes:

-Important: This training program is designed to provide support and cannot, under any circumstances, replace the candidate’s own work or commitment to the certification process.
+Important: This training program is designed to provide support and cannot, under any circumstances, replace the candidate’s personal effort or commitment to obtaining the certificate.
 The responsibility for success rests entirely with the candidate.

-* Applies to a total presentation volume not exceeding 10 m³.
+* Applies to a total presentation volume to the public not exceeding 10 m³.

-Every situation is unique: contact us to design content and a structure tailored to the needs and constraints of the candidate for the certificate of competence.
+Every situation is unique: contact us to design content and an organizational structure tailored to the needs and constraints of the candidate for the certificate of competence.

 Contact: